top of page

 How to Can and Preserve Fresh Apples

-The following directions will make 7-quart jars of canned Apples.
+The following directions will make 7-10 quart jars of canned Apples.

 • Once your apples have completed the appropriate time in the boiling water bath canner, turn off the heat and allow them to cool for 5 minutes.
-Then, take them out and sit them on the counter for 12-24 hours to cool and completely seal.
+Then, take them out and sit them on a heat resistant surface about 1-2 inches apart.
+Allow them to cool completely for 24 hours.

 • If your jar of Apples did not seal, place them in the fridge and use them immediately.
 Store the sealed jars in your cool, dry pantry to enjoy for the next 1-3 years.
 After three years the nutritional value of canned food diminishes.

-If you have any questions about canning with the boiling water canner or how to adjust the pressure or processing time for altitude, take a look at our canning basics videos.
+If you have any questions about canning with the boiling water canner or how to adjust the pressure or processing time for altitude, take a look at my canning basics videos.

 Stir Gently.png